lamat1111/QuilibriumScripts/README.md

 ## Node auto-installer: install your node in a few clicks

+*If you are reinstalling your existing node, be sure to backup your keys.yml and config.yml files, they are in the root/ceremonyclient/node/.config folder.
+[How do I do this?](https://github.com/lamat1111/quilibrium-node-auto-installer/blob/main/README.md#backup-your-keysyml-and-configyml-files)*

 ### Step 1
-If you are reinstalling your existing node, be sure to backup your keys.yml and config.yml files, they are in the root/ceremonyclient/node/.config folder.
-[How do I do this?](https://github.com/lamat1111/quilibrium-node-auto-installer/blob/main/README.md#backup-your-keysyml-and-configyml-files)
+**Rent a server with at least 4cores, 16 GB RAM, 500GB SSD space, and 50 Mbits bandwidth in and out**<br>
+If you can afford better specs thatn the minimum, your node will earn more rewards.
+VDS and dedicated servers are your best choiche.
+Using a VPS may give you issues as often the providers oversell the resources.
+The community had a really bad experience with both Contabo and Hostinger for instance.

 ### Step 2
+**Install the OS Ubuntu 22.04.X.**<br>
+If your server has two disks, consider configuring them in "RAID 1" (typically offered by your provider).
+This setup mirrors one disk to the other, providing redundancy and safeguarding against data loss in case one disk fails.

+### Step 3
-Run the auto-installer script on your server (OS must be Ubuntu 22.04.X)
+Run the auto-installer script on your server (OS must be Ubuntu 22.04.X).
+I suggest you to use [Termius](https://termius.com/) to login
 ```
  wget -O - https://raw.githubusercontent.com/lamat1111/quilibrium-node-auto-installer/master/installer | bash
 ```